 Why did you choose the University of Bradford to do your DBA?

-Bradford had faculty in the School of Management that was interested in supporting me do this research.
+Bradford's School of Management was interested in supporting me do this research.

 I also wanted to make sure the profile of the university I attended was more internationalised and global.

 The internationalisation here tells me a lot about the character of the University of Bradford, it shows that they understand diversity and the international landscape.
 It reflects positively on both the quality of students and the quality of academics that teach here.

 What do you hope to achieve once you complete the DBA?